EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 * `page_citation`: When set to `true`, it will cause the citation section for the page to be generated in the format: "<author names>. <page title>. <site domain>. <page URL>. <date accessed>".
 Defaults to `true` for task pages; `false` for other page types.
 * `keywords`: a list of keywords related to the topic of the page, typically used to search training materials and other resources from external registries (such as TeSS training registry)
 * `training`: a list of training registry entries, each having the following three properties - `name` (registry display name), `registry` (registry type, e.g. "TeSS", "TechRadar", "SSHOC", "ENVRI Hub") and `url` (registry's base URL that gets combined with keywords to form a search URL taking the user to search results using the `keywords` within that registry).
-  For the EVERSE TeSS training registry, the `registry` parameter should be set to "TeSS" and you can set additional parameter `training_type` to "preview" and `training_n_display` to a number of TeSS search results to be embedded directly in RSQKit page.

 Training entries will show up under the "More information | Training" section on the page.